javapathfinder/jpf-wiki-sync/install/Build,-Test,-Run.md

 ### Using the command line

 The JPF repository includes a Gradle wrapper that requires nothing except Java to execute.
 It ensures that all JPF developers and environments use the same builder to avoid any kind of configuration issue.
+Note that we assume that `./gradle` is used below, which installs a local copy of version 4.
+If you use your own version of Gradle, make sure it is version 4 or newer.

 > If you are using Windows, consider the `gradlew.bat` script.